MianMUAmer/FinTactic/README.md

 # FinTactic
 An Educational and Trading Platform for Financial Investments in Stock, Shares and Commodities.
 Platform uses machine learning approach and various financial indicators to find correlation/trends.
+The heavy use of data analysis will allow the users to invest wisely, by letting them trade on the platform.
+Although it will not be real transactions, the users can evaluate their decisions based on proposed predictions and their confidence levels.